freedombox/FreedomBox/doc/dev/tutorial/components.rst

 Part 4: Components
 ------------------

-Each :class:`~plinth.app.App` contains various :class:`~plinth.app.Component`
-components that each provide one small functionality needed by the app.
+Each :class:`~freedombox.app.App` contains various :class:`~freedombox.app.Component` components that each provide one small functionality needed by the app.
 Each of these components are instantiated and added to the app as children.
-The :class:`~plinth.menu.Menu` object added in the previous step is one such component.
+The :class:`~freedombox.menu.Menu` object added in the previous step is one such component.

 Providing basic information about the app
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^